grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 1. Ensure that `pwncat-cs` is installed and accessible from your command line.
-2. The port number can either be provided as an argument or be set in the `lport` parameter of the function.
+2. The port number can either be provided as an argument or be assign in the `lport` parameter of the function.
 3. Run the function to start `pwncat-cs` on the specified port.

 If no port is provided as an argument, the function will use the port specified in the `lport` parameter.
 If a port is provided, it overrides the `lport` value.